-The Board encourages all shareholders to attend the Company's AGM on 29 November 2023, details of which can be found on page 4.
-Nitin Bajaj, the Portfolio Manager, will be making a presentation.
+The Board encourages all shareholders to attend the Company's AGM on 21 November 2024, details of which can be found on page 4.
+Nitin Bajaj, the Portfolio Manager and Ajinka Dhavale, the Co-Portfolio Manager, will be making a presentation.